jsdclxvi/Reforestation/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## I heard there was a new store called Moderation.
+They have everything there